osvathbotond/python_cuda/README.md

 # python_cuda
-POC for using CUDA from Python via Boost.Python
+POC for using CUDA from Python via pybind11

 # Source files

 - `*.cu`: They contain the GPU kernel codes and the C++ interface definitions.
+- `vector.hpp`: A header for the Vector class wrapping the numpy array and the CUDA pointer.
+- `vector.cpp`: The implementation of the Vector class.
-- `vector_functions.cuh`: A header file for the C++ interfaces.
+- `vector_functions.cuh`: A header file for the C++ interfaces of the CUDA functions defined in the `.cu` files.
+- `vector_functions.hpp`: A header file the Vector-wrapped interfaces of the CUDA functions.
+- `vector_functions.cpp`: The implementation of the Vector-wrapped interfaces of the CUDA functions.
 - `exceptions.hpp`: A header file for the C++ exceptions.
 - `python_cuda.cpp`: It contains the Python interfaces.